Hello everyone! Welcome to today’s post, Samhain The Ancient Pagan’s New Year!

-A long time before, thousands of years before Halloween was turned into a commercial, ghastly and scary holiday, it was once THE most important seasons that the Ancient Pagans of Ireland, and then later the Celts celebrated.
+A long time ago, thousands of years before Halloween was turned into a commercial, ghastly and scary holiday, Samhain was once THE most important seasons that the Ancient Pagans of Ireland, and then later the Celts celebrated.
 Samhain was, and still is honoured to this day in Pagan/Wicca individuals and communities.
+The ancients had highly powerful psychic abilities, you can find out more here!

 If you were unaware, the Pagans of Ancient Ireland had a circular map calendar system that they created, they were so closely connected to nature and the skies –